Track your nutrition and health goals

 Does burning 1000 calories a day guarantee weight loss?

 Yes, provided you are not eating back those calories.
 This is why calorie tracking matters.
-The Hint app's nutrition tracking feature logs every meal and cross-references it with your daily burn, so you stay in a genuine deficit.
+The Hint app logs both your food intake and calorie burn so you can see your real deficit at any point in the day.

 Best Exercises to Burn 1000 Calories a Day

-The best exercises for burning 1000 calories are those that engage large muscle groups, elevate heart rate significantly, and can be sustained for extended periods.
-Here's a ranked comparison by calorie burn rate for a 70 kg person:
+The best exercises for burning 1000 calories are those that engage large muscle groups, elevate heart rate for sustained periods, and can be performed consistently:

 ExerciseCalories Burned Per Hour